Top 10 Best Car Interiors for 2010 (15-25k)

 The Honda Civic feels like the genuine article and one of the best interiors I have seen for the compact category.
-This class is mostly dominated by larger vehicles, so the civic inherently does not have as many features and qualities as the larger vehicles.
-The civic has a well padded interior, well enough to compete here.
+This class is mostly dominated by larger vehicles, so the Civic inherently does not have as many features and qualities as the larger vehicles.
+The Civic has a well-padded interior, good enough to compete here.
 Paneling felt adequately strong, one or two thin plastic knobs found.
 Good array of standard and available features.
 Jazzy digital dashboard feels fresh and inventive.

 2010 MSRP: $15,455 - $27,000

 The interior of the Chevy's new Camaro seems to follow suit with American sports-car interiors as of late.
 It is made of cheaper materials but avoids looking terribly cheap.
 It does feel a bit cut-cornerish, though.
 Very thin padding, when found.
 Metallic trim is unconvincing—but not disappointing.
 Center console is a good arrangement of useful and confusing features.
 Dashboard is difficult to see during the day sometimes.
 Decent build quality.

 2010 MSRP: $22,680 - $33,745

 The Toyota Prius' interior used to feel a little below the class it demands.
 That problem is corrected this year, although some issues were found.
 This futuristic interior feels fun and useful.
 The car feels a little bit more human, oddly.
 Fabrics still feel thin and cheap, especially around the leg and foot housings.
 Panels lined up well, but one was slightly off-set.
 Different style of interior, may not be for everyone—but I found it fun.